Who are Sherpa?

 Statistics and facts

 According to the 2001 census, the Sherpa population numbers nearly 1,55,000.
 Most Sherpa work in tourism, trade and agriculture.
 They mainly live in the Solukhumbu region and inhabits the valleys of Dudh Koshi and Rolwaling region too.
 A large number of Sherpa have moved to the capital city, Kathmandu for the better life of their and their children.
-A Sherpa will earn USD 4000 on average for his 2 months long hard work on bigger expeditions by carrying loads, establishing camps and for guiding people to the summit.
+A Sherpa will earn USD 5000 on average for his 2 months-long hard work on bigger expeditions i.e Everest and other 8000m mountains by carrying loads, establishing camps and for guiding people to the summit.

-The climbing ability of Sherpa is the result of a genetic adaption to living in the high altitude.
-Recent studies and research have found out that Sherpa have a genetic advantage in high altitude and thus can adapt with the high altitude without more acclimatization.
-The Sherpa of Himalaya have evolved to master the ability to survive in high altitude.
+The climbing ability of Sherpa is the result of a genetic adaption to living in a high altitude.
+Sherpa people live in the high altitude regions of Nepal which makes them well adapted to the high altitudes.
+Recent studies and research have found out that Sherpa has a genetic advantage in high altitude and thus can adapt to the high altitude without more acclimatization.
+The Sherpa of Himalaya has evolved to master the ability to survive in high altitude.